asel-tests/aboutme/README.md

 - Founding member, later **Electrical Team Lead**.
 - Designed the original **power distribution system** for the ROV.
 - Wrote and implemented a **PMBus library (I²C)** to communicate with a DC step-down converter.
 - Learned the importance of **good documentation** for production-ready products.
+- Technologies used: Arduino IDE, C, Espressif VsCode extension, KiCad, Fusion360, power tools
 ---

 ### University of Ottawa Research